Child Custody Evaluations

 When all interviews, testing and other data collection have been completed, the fees incurred up to that time are payable in full.
 After these fees are paid, I will compile the final report, billed at the hourly rate.
 After the report is completed, a final bill will be issued.
 Upon payment in full, the report will be released to the attorneys and to the judge.

 If it is necessary for me to testify in Court, an additional retainer will be required at least 7 days prior to the Court date.
-The retainer fee of $300/hour reserves time for my travel and time spent in court, with a minimum of 4 hours reserved.
+The retainer fee of $300/hour reserves time for my travel, review of records, and time spent in court, with a minimum of 4 hours reserved.

 The retainer is non-refundable, as the time is set aside in my schedule, and cannot be used by anyone else.